I wrote an article a few months ago called, The Truth About Mary Kay, Stella & Dot, Scentsy, and Other Female-Oriented ‘Home Business’ Schemes.

 And as it were, I got such a strong response to that piece (and continue to!) that I believe it deserved a proper follow-up.

 Just as many of you have expressed to me, I was very surprised when I first began to research this topic!
 Growing up in American suburbia, it seems like everybody gets involved in MLM (Multi-Level Marketing) companies like these at one point or another.

 But as it turns out, 99% of all MLM sales representatives lose money, making “even gambling look like a safe bet in comparison.”

-And that’s coming straight from the Federal Trade Commission.
-Not a random website; not someone’s opinion.
-An actual government agency, with access to a ton of honest-to-goodness data.
+And that’s coming straight from the Federal Trade Commission: not a random website, not someone’s opinion, but an actual government agency with access to a ton of honest-to-goodness data.

 It doesn’t matter whether it’s Mary Kay, Avon, Stella and Dot, Premier Designs Jewelry, Lia Sophia, Scentsy, Thirty-One, It Works!, Body by Vi, Herbalife, Undercover Wear, Petra, Fine Choice Food Club, Partylite, Arbonne, Amway, or any of the similar companies out there, the odds of success with an MLM company are not good.